Azamkhon2005/data_analytics_portfolio/ecommerse_analysis/readme.md

-In this case i analysed ecommerce data using python libraries like Pandas,Numpy,Matplotlib,Seaborn.
+In this case i analysed ecommerce data using python.
+To analyze and identify patterns, I used libraries:
+  -Pandas
+  -Numpy
+  -Matplotlib
+  -Seaborn

-Also i calculated producs metrics such as dau,wau,conversion rate,shop cart abandonment,average order value etc.
+Also i calculated producs metrics such as :
+  -DAU
+  -WAU
+  -Conversion Rate
+  -Shop Cart Abandonment
+  -Average Order Value